aivarsk/aivarsk.github.io/_posts/2024-09-19-the-s-of-solid.md

 ## Final thoughts

 It will not surprise you to say I prefer the original "cohesion" and the [low coupling, high cohesion](https://wiki.c2.com/?CouplingAndCohesion) principle for finding the right balance between both.
 I think the Single-responsibility principle is just a redefinition of redefinition (another name for cohesion and "responsibility" is another name for "a reason for change").
-I can see how "a single reason for change" supports putting related together and not splitting that further, but that is just one of the possible interpretations.
+I can see how "a single reason for change" supports putting related things together and not splitting that further, but that is just one of the possible interpretations.
 Even [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) is closer to the spirit of coupling than the SRP is.
-We would do better with the original cohesion and avoid misinterpretations and would keep the coupling close to it.
+We would do better with the original cohesion and avoid misinterpretations.
+And...
+And it would keep the coupling close to it!
 I know some people say that D of SOLID speaks about the coupling aspect but (spoiler alert!)
 I suspect D is to "coupling" what S is to "cohesion": lost in translation.